zendframework/zend-diactoros/README.md

 ### "Serving" an application

 `Phly\Http\Server` mimics a portion of the API of node's http.Server class.
+It invokes a callback, passing it an `IncomingRequest`, a `Response`, and optionally a callback to use for incomplete/unhandled requests.

 You can create a server in one of three ways:

 ```php
 // Direct instantiation, with a callback handler, request, and response